 Here is a little guy who packs a big punch.
 At just four stories above Collins Avenue, the rooftop at the Gale South Beach more than measures up to its towering neighbors.
 For one, its views of Lincoln Road and surrounding areas are unobstructed and the people watching is fantastic—pedestrians look like humans rather than ants from this vantage point.
 If you’re looking to stay awhile, the adjoining restaurant serves food to help you weather a night of cocktails.

 This rooftop club, pool and lounge—formerly known as Fifty Ultra Lounge—has one of the best and highest views in the city.
-It's the ideal place to spend an evening, and many others agree.
-Poplife recently took over the venue for a Thursday happy hour (weekly at 6pm) with live music and $5 specialty cocktails.
+It’s gorgeous on a clear night.
+Occasionally, you’ll find live music and entertainment going on inside as well.

 Those looking for the serene side of South Beach can head to the Oasis, the rooftop level of this charming boutique hotel.
 Grab a lounger by the pool and order the chilled vodka with watermelon juice mixer (served in a mason jar, of course).
 You won’t be the only one taking it easy: Retro bathing beauties have been painted on pillars and mermaid photographs line the walls.
 The comfy couches may even have you second-guessing a planned trip to the club.
 Why leave serenity if you don’t need to?
 Stick around after the sun sets to booze in the moonlight.